10 Crystal Morphology and Symmetry

 10.5.2.2 Hexagonal and Trigonal Systems

-Hexagonal crystals have a single 6-fold, or 6 axis.
-Trigonal crystals contain a single 3-fold or 3 axis.
-Crystals with more than one 3-fold or 3 axis belong to the cubic system.
-No crystals have more than one 6-fold or 6 axis.
-Crystals in either system may also have 2-fold axes and mirror planes.
+Besides 6-fold and 3-fold symmetry, hexagonal and trigonal crystals may contain 2-fold axes and mirror planes.
 Because they have one direction that is different from others, hexagonal crystals are often prisms of three or six sides terminated by pyramid faces.
-Other forms, including scalenohedron and rhombohedron, are also common in both the hexagonal and trigonal systems.
+Besides prisms and pyramids, other forms, including scalenohedron and rhombohedron, are also common in both the hexagonal and trigonal systems.

-Figure 10.51 shows a crystal of hanksite, a rare sodium-potassium evaporite mineral that has symmetry 6/m.
+Figure 10.51 shows a crystal of hanksite, a rare water-soluble sodium-potassium evaporite mineral that has symmetry 6/m.
 The hexagonal symmetry is reminiscent of apatite crystals.
 Figure 10.52 shows prismatic tourmaline crystals.
 They have symmetry 3m.
 Figure 10.53 shows one large, and several small, calcite scalenohedra.
-Calcite has symmetry 32m, but calcite crystals have many common forms and come in many shapes.
+Calcite has symmetry 32/m, but calcite crystals have many common forms and come in many shapes.

 We saw other examples of minerals whose crystals belong to the hexagonal or trigonal systems in earlier chapters: